KachiAlex/elderx/SUPER_ADMIN_SETUP.md

-# 🔐 ElderX Super Admin Setup Guide
+# 🔐 Care Master Super Admin Setup Guide

 ## Overview

-The Super Admin role is the highest level of access in the ElderX platform.
+The Super Admin role is the highest level of access in the Care Master platform.
 Super Admins have complete control over:
 - **Institution Management**: Create, edit, and delete healthcare institutions
 - **License Management**: Issue, suspend, and manage licenses for institutions
 - **Admin Assignment**: Assign institution administrators